 She tilted her head back to rest it against his chest and look up at him. “ If you’re nineteen and female you’ll get some version of a hard time for whatever you wear.”

-The first part of the book is from the point of view of Isma, the second part from the point of view of Eamonn, the third part told by Parvaiz (Aneeka’s twin brother), and the final part – in the voice of Aneeka herself.
+The first part of the book is from the point of view of Isma, the second part from the point of view of Eamonn, the third part is told by Parvaiz (Aneeka’s twin brother), and the final part – is in the voice of Aneeka herself.
 Shamsie effortlessly weaves the plot as she takes the reader through the mind of each of these characters, and does justice to each.
 Her mastery over her craft can be seen in lines like these which are crisply fashioned – not one detail more, not one detail less:

 The Arabic calligraphy on the wall, the carpeted stairs, the plastic flowers in the vase, the scent of spices in the kitchen despite there being nothing on the stove: all this brought back his grand-uncle’s home, and with it the shameful memory of his own embarrassment about it.

-The first two parts of the book have a light air of domesticity about them: the characters are fleshed out, their relationship dynamics tilted, the reader is kept on edge and at the same time, allowed to grow fond of them.
+The first two parts of the book have a light air of domesticity about them: the characters are fleshed out, their relationship dynamics tilted, and the reader is kept on edge and at the same time, allowed to grow fond of them.
 The final parts of the book, however, take a rather dark turn, as the focus shifts from the politics of Isma’s family to the larger workings and politics of the State.
-As the book progresses, the bias of America, and that of most European nations towards its immigrant populations is under the scrutiny of Shamsie’s pen.
-Even though the book is a work of fiction, the reader is constantly reminded of the times we live in, and the many biases that each of us have – racial, social, political, religious, and otherwise.
+As the book progresses, the bias of America and that of most European nations towards its immigrant populations is under the scrutiny of Shamsie’s pen.
+Even though the book is a work of fiction, the reader is constantly reminded of the times we live in, and the many biases that each of us has – racial, social, political, religious, and otherwise.

-The book is recommended reading: both for its literary flourish, and for the power of the story itself, and how cleverly Shamsie has rendered it into today’s context.
+The book is recommended reading: both for its literary flourish, for the power of the story itself, and for how cleverly Shamsie has rendered it into today’s context.
 It has some extremely thought-provoking content and sensitive readers might find themselves thinking about it for a very long time after having put it down.

 ‘How old is she?’